humio/humio-operator/docs/api.md

         <td><b><a href="#humiobootstraptokenstatushashedtokensecretstatus">hashedTokenSecretStatus</a></b></td>
         <td>object</td>
         <td>
-          HashedTokenSecret is the secret reference that contains the hashed token to use for this HumioBootstrapToken.
+          HashedTokenSecretKeyRef is the secret reference that contains the hashed token to use for this HumioBootstrapToken.
 This is set regardless of whether it's defined in the spec or automatically created<br/>
         </td>
         <td>false</td>